IsaacFalcon/BookSearchEngine/README.md

 ## Description

-- A Book Search Engine to make a profile and ssearch and save books.
+- A Book Search Engine to make a profile and search and save books.

 ## Description
 - WHEN I load the search engine THEN I am presented with a menu with the options Search for Books and Login/Signup and an input field to search for books and a submit button.